Regulations for Determining Residency and Tuition Charges

 1. A student must provide documentation to support residency classification or reclassification at the request of the NSHE institution.

 2. After a student is admitted to an NSHE institution, a determination shall be made as to whether the student must be charged tuition in accordance with this chapter, including the provisions set forth under Section 11 (Administration of the Regulations).
-Each institution must first determine whether the student is exempt from the payment of tuition in accordance with Section 3 (Nonresident Tuition) of this chapter.
-Students who are not exempt under Section 3 (Nonresident Tuition) of this chapter must establish residency in accordance with Section 5 (Resident Students) or Section 6 (Residency for Alien Students) of this chapter.
+Each institution must first determine whether the student is exempt from the payment of tuition in accordance with Section 3 of this chapter.
+Students who are not exempt under Section 3 (Nonresident Tuition) of this chapter must establish residency in accordance with Section 5 (Resident Students) or Section 6 (Residency for Noncitizen Students) of this chapter.

 3. The decision of an NSHE institution to grant resident student or nonresident student status to a person shall be honored at other NSHE institutions, unless a person obtained resident student status under false pretenses, the institution made an error in the decision to grad resident student or nonresident student status, or the facts affecting residency determination have significantly changed since the time resident student status was granted.
 Students granted nonresident status who subsequently meet the qualifications of Section 10 (Reclassification of Nonresident Status) may apply for reclassification.